adit2005/ML-project-forest-fire-prediction/README.md

   of Algeria: the Bejaia region and the Sidi Bel-Abbes region.
 The timeline of this dataset is from **June 2012 to September 2012**.
 In this project, we focused on whether certain weather features could predict forest fires in these regions using few Classification algorithms.

-* In this project I choose regression problem to predict fire weather index.
+* In this project I choose regression(Linear regression, Ridge regression, Lasso regression, Elastic Net Regression) problem to predict fire weather index.